Leo Tolstoy

 November 3

-There is but one inviolable law—God’s law, universal to all people; human law can only be a law as long as it does not disagree with God’s law.
+There is but one inviolable law: God’s law, which is common to all people; human law can only be a law as long as it does not disagree with God’s law.

 1